 The 8th column shows the type of entry that was hit in the pfam database.

-Go to http://pfam.sanger.ac.uk and enter the Pfam domain in the search box.
+Let's take a look at Pfam domain Phage\integ\N (accession number PF09003.5).
+Go to http://pfam.xfam.org and enter the accession number for this Pfam domain in the search box.